May 16 - June 27, 2021

-Together we read the play (working from the First Folio).
-We will glean information from examining line endings, shifts in meter, and rhetorical devices at play, all helping us speak the text vigorously, yet with nuance.
+Together we read the play (working from both modern texts and the First Folio).
+We glean information from examining line endings, shifts in meter, and rhetorical devices at play, all helping us to speak the text boldly, yet with nuance.

 The last two sessions we enter "rehearsal mode", exploring characters and given circumstances through monologues and scenes.
-This class keeps us in shape to perform, while fine-tuning our ability to "read" and "play" Shakespeare's music with boldness, clarity, and passion.
+This class keeps us in shape to perform, while fine-tuning our ability to "read" and "play" Shakespeare's music with clarity and passion.

 ◆ ◆ ◆